Program manager vs. project manager: A detailed guide

 6. Engage with stakeholders and managers6.
 Handle team and report to the program manager

-Now, I will give you a brief idea about project manager vs program manager responsibilities and we also talk about program vs project manager skills.
+Now, I will give you a brief idea about project manager vs program manager responsibilities and also talk about program vs project manager skills.

 Key responsibilities of a program manager